EliasPrescott/omni/README.md

 ### Registries

-A Registry is a schema for storing and retrieving expressions based on hashes.
+A Registry is a scheme for storing and retrieving expressions based on hashes.

 Using SHA256 hashes provides interesting security features to ensure that a remote registry has not modified the expression.
 Most registries (`HttpRegistry` and `FileStoreRegistry`) will verify the hash of retrieved expressions to ensure they have not been tampered with.